Cloud Deployment Models: Explained with Detailed Comparison

 - It offers greater vertical scalability through virtualization.

-- It’s very reliable, so there’s no interruption in your services or scope of any failure.
+- It’s very reliable, so there’s no interruption in your networking services, available resources or scope of any failure.

-- Services like SaaS, Paas, and Iaas can be readily accessed on the public cloud via all internet-enabled devices.
+- Services like SaaS, Paas, and Iaas along with other computing resources can be readily accessed on the public cloud via all internet-enabled devices.

 Disadvantages of public cloud